andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/Statistics/03_Stats_HRF_Overview.rst

 Although many studies use stimuli lasting only a second or less, some studies present stimuli for longer periods of time.
 For example, imagine that the subject looks at a flashing checkerboard for fifteen seconds.
 In this case the shape of the HRF will be more spread out with a sustained peak proportional to the duration of the stimulus, falling back to baseline only after the stimulus has ended.
 This stimulus is called a **boxcar stimulus**, because it looks like a boxcar on a train.

 In this case the Gamma Distribution is **convolved** with the boxcar stimulus.
-Convolution is the averaging of two functions over time; as a result, the Gamma Distribution broadens as it is averaged with the boxcar stimulus, and returns to its previous state when the stimulus is removed.
+Convolution is the averaging of two functions over time; as a result, the Gamma Distribution broadens as it is averaged with the boxcar stimulus, and returns to baseline when the stimulus is removed.

 .. note::